logo

 Answer: a

-Explanation: The flexural rigidity value is reduced in middle half portion of second case fixed end moments which have developed in a beam section will be increases.
+Explanation: The flexural rigidity value is reduced in middle half portion of the second case fixed end moments which have developed in a beam section will be increases.

 a) True